Choosing a Flight School

 The first big decision you will be making towards your goal of becoming an airline pilot is choosing where you will be doing your training.

-Getting informed is very important, as not every school is as good as the other.
+Getting informed is very important, as not every flight school is as good as the other.
 You will probably be paying a huge amount of money, so make sure it is well spent.

 Your first step is Google.
 Look for schools in your country and beyond.
 Being flexible is necessary in the airline industry, so why not start right away.